Li-Tian/neo/Documentation/articles/cryptography/hash_algorithm.md

 Scenarios：

-1. Generate contract hash.
+1. To generate contract hash.

 ### SHA256

 　SHA256 is a kind of SHA-2 algorithm.
-SHA-2 is an encryption hash function algorithm standard produced by NSA.
-It belongs to SHA family & is a successor of SHA-1.
+SHA-2 is a cryptographic hash function algorithm standard produced by NSA.
+It belongs to SHA family.
+It is a successor of SHA-1.
 SHA-2 has 6 different algorithm standards, including SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224 and SHA-512/256.

-　SHA256 produces a 256-bit hash, which can be shown in hexadecimal format, for ang message length.
+　For any length of message, SHA256 will generate a 256-bit hash value (can be represented by a hex string)

 Example: